-Last year, Roger Federer rocked the Tennis world by returning from a six month break to win the Australian Open and is back at World No1 in the rankings – the oldest (at 36!) to hold this title.
+Last year, Roger Federer rocked the Tennis world by returning from a six month sabbatical to win the Australian Open.
+He is back at World No1 in the rankings – the oldest (at 36!) to hold this title.

 Sabbatical literally means ‘ceasing’ although this seems contradictory to the messages of growth and development that I experienced in 2016 when took my year off to cope with some big life changes.
 Curious about other people’s experiences I asked friends and colleagues who had also made the leap, whether sabbaticals really are about “ceasing” or “growing”.